 The obligee is “the party to whom someone else is obligated under a contract”.
-In the above example, the owner of the dwelling is the obligee.
-The obligee is the party whom the bond is given.
+In addition, the owner of the dwelling is the obligee.
+The obligee receives the bond.

 2. No Losses expected

 Surety is on the extension of credit without risk.
-Theoretically, the surety expects no losses to occur.
+In theory, the surety expects no losses to occur.

 3. Principal liable to surety

 When the principal fails in its obligation to the obligee, the surety must fulfill the promise.
-The principal is then obligated to the surety for amounts paid.
+Moreover, the principal is then obligated to the surety for amounts paid.